nickbrandt/GitLab/doc/development/performance.md

 worker processes), selecting the latter.

-For Sidekiq, the signal can be sent to the `sidekiq-cluster` process via `pkill -USR2 bin/sidekiq-cluster` -- this will forward the signal to all Sidekiq children.
+For Sidekiq, the signal can be sent to the `sidekiq-cluster` process via `pkill -USR2 bin/sidekiq-cluster`, which will forward the signal to all Sidekiq children.
 Alternatively, you can also select a specific pid of interest.

 Production profiles can be especially noisy.
 It can be helpful to visualize them